-Leon was born July 11, 1925 in Athens, Greece and grew up in an ethnically diverse neighborhood with his father, a textiles merchant, mother, four brothers, and sister.
-He attended a private school run by the Greek Orthodox Church.
-The Christian theology Leon learned there proved useful as a means to keep his Jewish identity hidden during the war.
+Leon Idas was born July 11, 1925 in Athens, Greece.
+He grew up in an ethnically diverse neighborhood with his father, a textiles merchant, mother, four brothers, and sister.
+Leon attended a private school run by the Greek Orthodox Church.
+The Christian theology Leon learned proved useful as a means to keep his Jewish identity hidden during the war.

 Shortly after the beginning of the German occupation of Greece in 1941, sixteen year-old Leon joined a group of partisans fighting for the liberation of Greece under a socialist banner.
 At that time, there were three groups of partisans in Greece: socialist, democratic, and loyalist.
-Leon fought and served as communications specialist with the partisans for more than two years, winding wires through the trees in various villages to establish telephone communication.
+Leon fought and served as communications specialist with the partisans for more than three years, winding wires through the trees in various villages to establish telephone communication.

-At the end of the war in December 1945, Leon left the partisans and returned to his family home in Athens.
+At the end of the war, in December 1945, Leon left the partisans and returned to his family home in Athens.
 Once there, he was reunited with what was left of his family and learned that his parents and brother Gabriel had died in Auschwitz during this time.

-Leon eventually made his way to the United States with no more than 50 cents in his pocket and settled in Baltimore, Maryland.
+Leon eventually made his way to the United States with no more than 50 cents in his pocket, and settled in Baltimore, Maryland.
 He married and raised a family of three sons and one daughter, and started his own clothing business, Royal Vintage Clothing.
-Leon passed away on April 12th, 2013, and was laid to rest in the private Jewish Family Cemetery on the island of Samos, Greece, alongside his grandfather Leon Goldstein and Uncle Albert Goldstein.
+Leon passed away on April 12, 2013, and was laid to rest in the private Jewish Family Cemetery on the island of Samos, Greece, alongside his grandfather Leon Goldstein and Uncle Albert Goldstein.

 Visit www.jewishpartisans.org for more about Leon Idas, including seven videos of him reflecting on his time as a partisan.
 Leon's son, Sam Idas, has created a photo montage of Leon's life.
 He was gracious enough to share it with JPEF - click here to view the montage video.